- What is the community model

-Before filing a model it is necessary to choose how to file it.
-If you have not done it so, we suggest you read the section Registering a model, which gives useful advice on the matter.
+Before filing a model, it is necessary to choose how to file it.
+If you have not done it yet, we suggest you read the section Registering a model, which gives useful advice on the matter.

 Once the preliminary analysis has been done carefully and, as it is always advised, with the help of an expert consultant in the field, the filing of the application for registration can be done.

 The application for registration of the Community model can be filed with the European Union Intellectual Propriety Office (EUIPO) that has its head office in Alicante (Spain).

 To file an application for registration it is necessary to fill in a specific form that is downloadable also from the Internet in which the information on the applicant, who will become the holder of the model, the title of the model and the indication of the class of goods to which the model belongs on the basis of the Locarno Classification have to be indicated, paying attention to check the edition in force at the moment of the filing of the application.

 One or more samples of the model will have to be attached to the application, depending on whether it is a single or a multiple model.
 Of each model more than one view should be filed (plan, lateral, axonometric).